Christmas frigatebird: Description

 The Christmas frigatebird measures 89–100 cm in length, has a wingspan of 205–230 cm and weighs around 1550 g.
 The adult male of this species is easily identified, since he is all black except for a white belly patch.
 Other plumages resemble those of the smaller lesser frigatebird, but have whiter bellies and longer white underwing spurs.

 Status

 The Christmas frigatebird is endemic to Christmas Island and breeds in only four main nesting colonies.
 In 2003 there were 1,200 breeding pairs but as frigatebirds normally breed every other year, the total adult population was estimated to be between 3,600 and 7,200 individuals.
 The species has a small population and breeds on just one island.
-It is therefore listed by the International Union for Conservation of Nature as vulnerable.
+It was formerly listed as critically endangered by the IUCN, and is now listed as vulnerable.
+Populations, however, continue to decline due to persecution by fishermen, loss of breeding habitat associated with phosphate mining, marine pollution and entanglement in fishing equipment.